Image

 • Technology Supplies: Phone charger, laptop charger and a back-up battery.

 • Comfort Food: Consider packing your favorite comfort snacks and drinks as well as a reusable water bottle.
-The university also offers a reimbursement process that allows students to exchange meal swipes for a stipend.

 • Self-Care Items to support your well-being: Art supplies, puzzles, crafts, playing cards, books